Juma Mosque (Baku)

-Juma Mosque (Cümə məscidi), or Friday Mosque, is a mosque in Baku, Azerbaijan.
+The Juma Mosque (Cümə məscidi), also known as the Friday Mosque, is a Shia Islam mosque, located in Baku, Azerbaijan.

-An inscription on the mosque mentions that “Amir Sharaf al-Din Mahmud ordered the restoration of this mosque in the month of Rajab 709 A.H.
-(1309)”.
+An inscription on the mosque mentions that “Amir Sharaf al-Din Mahmud ordered the restoration of this mosque in the month of Rajab ”.
 On the northern wall of the mosque a minaret was erected which a balcony supported by stalactites in the year of 1437.

 Located in the historic Icheri Sheher, the mosque has been rebuilt several times.
 The present Friday Mosque was built in 1899 under the financing of Baku philanthropist merchant Haji Shikhlali Dadashov.
 There are traces of a Zoroastrian temple at the site.

-In the cultural life of the medieval Azerbaijan the cathedral mosque served as socio-cultural centers.
+In the cultural life of the medieval Azerbaijan, the cathedral mosque served as a socio-cultural center.

 History

-Jame Mosque
+First mosque

-The Jame Mosque was built in the 12th century.
-A sophisticated design of the Mosque shows that it was built in several stages.
+The first mosque, called the Jame Mosque, was built in the 12th century.
+A sophisticated design of the mosque shows that it was built in several stages.
 Its main parts are a worship hall in the southern part and minarets in the north.
 There are small yards between the worship hall and the minarets.
 The most ancient part of the mosque is a square-shaped worship room.
 The room resembles kiosk mosques of the Seljuk period.
 Its cover was archaic.
-According to its exterior, this dome was constructed in style of the Maragha-Nakhchivan architectural school, which operated in the 12th century.
+According to its exterior, this dome was constructed in the style of the Maragha-Nakhchivan architectural school, which operated in the 12th century.

 The ornamental motifs covering the upper part of the dome is found in Seljuk period architectural monuments such as minarets of Shamkir, Garabagh and Atabeklar complex, Maragha Red Gumbez (Dome) Tomb, etc.

 Some scientists, in particular, Andrey Pavlinov, believed that the Juma Mosque was built on the remains of a temple of fire-worshipers.